codeclou/customfield-editor-for-jira/ISSUE_AUTO_RESPOND_TEMPLATE.md

-Thanks for contacting us, we will respond shortly to your question.
+:honeybee: Thanks for contacting us, we will respond shortly to your question.